7 tips for a winning sustainable packaging strategy

 But the Flexible Packaging Association reports that flexible pouches “still result in a substantial reduction in the amount of material sent to landfill versus other types of packaging.”
 In fact, steel cans have 3 times the net rate of landfilled material versus flexible pouches.
-So many steel cans are thrown away instead of recycled, the recycling rate for steel cans would need to increase from 71% to 91% for the steel can to match the amount of landfilled material of the flexible pouch.
+So many steel cans are thrown away instead of recycled, the recycling rate for steel cans would need to increase from 71% to 91% for the steel can to match the lower volume of landfilled material of the flexible pouch.

 Does this mean you should abandon rigid packaging formats?
 Not necessarily.
-But it's almost always worth it to consider adding flexibles to your assortment.
+But it's almost always worth it to consider adding flexible packaging to your assortment.